plorefice/gib/README.md

 [![CircleCI](https://circleci.com/gh/plorefice/gib.svg?style=shield)](https://circleci.com/gh/plorefice/gib)
 [![License: MIT/Apache-2.0](https://img.shields.io/badge/license-GPLv3-blue.svg)](LICENSE)

-Gameboy (DMG) emulator written in Rust, also featuring several tools for ROM debugging and development.
+Low-level, cycle-accurat original Gameboy (DMG) emulator written in Rust, also featuring several tools for ROM debugging and development.

 It is still a WIP, but some simple ROMs have been tested and are (mostly) playable: